-The degree symbol is here copy now –
+The degree symbol is here copied now –

 Degree symbol alt code in word